You can configure an activity in Target to use Adobe Analytics as the reporting source (A4T).

 - Target uses the "Same Touch" attribution model in the Auto-Allocate A4T implementation.

-For more information, see Attribution overview in the Analytics Tools Guide .
+For more information, see Attribution models and lookback windows in the Analytics Tools Guide .